TrustMe-kz/flext2pdf/README.md

 ## flext2pdf

-**Flext2PDF** converts [Flext](https://www.npmjs.com/package/@trustme24/flext) templates into PDFs using [Playwright](https://playwright.dev/).
+**flext2pdf** converts [Flext](https://www.npmjs.com/package/@trustme24/flext) templates into PDFs using [Playwright](https://playwright.dev/).
 It launches a headless Chromium instance to render your HTML and returns the resulting file through a tiny API.
 The library ships with ESM and CJS bundles.

-Public documentation is available at [Wiki](https://trustmekz.atlassian.net/wiki/external/NTYzY2Y3NTgxNDczNDhiMGEwZjU5ODFiYTJlYWM4ZGY).

 Flext2PDF is maintained by [TrustMe](https://trustme24.com/).

-### Example
+### Here's a simple example:
 ```ts
 import flext2pdf from 'flext2pdf';